qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 During the lifetime of a QUIC connection, a host might lose some of its addresses.
-A concrete example is a smartphone going out of reach of a Wi-Fi network or shutting off one of its network interfaces.
+A concrete example is a smartphone going out of reach of a WLAN network or shutting off one of its network interfaces.
 Such address removals are advertised using REMOVE_ADDRESS frames.
 The REMOVE_ADDRESS frame contains the Address ID of the lost address previously communicated through ADD_ADDRESS.
 Notice that because a given Address ID might encounter several